 Proctored Gateway Tests: Go to the Gateway labs (East Hall B069/723/737).
 The lab's hours are, for regular (fall/winter) semesters:

 For the spring and summer terms, we have a truncated schedule; see this calendar for times.

 Mastery Assessments and Gateway Testing

 Mastery Assessment, as we are defining it, is a formative assessment of student learning: the goal is for students to learn, and to understand what they know, by working the assessments.
 Accordingly, these are assessments that may be repeated until the student demonstrates mastery, and may be practiced as much as needed before taking them for credit in one of our proctored labs.
 We now have mastery assessments in many courses, and are using them to evaluate students' understanding of most of the content of those courses.

-Gateway Tests are formative assessment instruments that provide for students' acquisition of skills that are prerequisite, or requisite, to our Precalculus, Calculus I and Calculus II courses.
+Gateway Tests are our original incarnation of this type of assessment.
+They were formative assessment instruments that provide for students' acquisition of skills that are prerequisite, or requisite, to our Precalculus, Calculus I and Calculus II courses.
 All of these courses are reformed, with a primary emphasis on conceptual understanding.
 Gateway tests are short (7-10 question), tests of basic skills (e.g., differentiation in Calculus I or integration in Calculus II) that must be completed with very few (1-2) errors.
 Our on-line testing system allows students to practice the tests arbitrarily many times; for a grade, they must pass the test in a proctored computer lab during an approximately two-week window.

 Logistical details: Students may practice the tests from anywhere, as many times as they like.
-They make take the test for credit up to twice per day, with the second attempt only being allowed after the first test has been reviewed in the Math Lab with a tutor.
+They make take the test for credit up to twice per day, and students are encouraged to use the Math Lab to work out what they did wrong and how to do better next time.

 To obtain or get information about our gateway testbanks, contact math-itc(at)umich(dot)edu .